amule-project/amule/README.md

 originally a fork of the Windows client eMule (via xMule and lMule). aMule started in August 2003.

-Supported platforms today: Linux, FreeBSD, OpenBSD, macOS, and Windows (MSYS2 / mingw-w64), on both x86_64 and ARM64.
+Supported platforms today: Linux, FreeBSD, OpenBSD, NetBSD, macOS, and Windows (MSYS2 / mingw-w64), on both x86_64 and ARM64.

 aMule aims to stay close to eMule in look-and-feel so users moving between the two have minimal friction.
 New eMule protocol-level features are